Denny-Lin/DDK_copy_function/README.md

 * First, choose a basic type of a image.
 * We should focus on OCR, not the decode/encode of a image.
 * Set the fixed buffer to eliminate the times of copy & paste between the user and kernel space.
-* Think about what the functions are and I should create?
+* Think about what the functions should be created?
 * I think we should change the original image to black & white image below: <br>
 ![image](https://user-images.githubusercontent.com/67073582/124179100-e38d0280-dae4-11eb-8fc4-b53b04bccd0b.png) <br>
 * Image Denoising - Looks like if just a white point in black, we should change this white point to a black point.